Xunnamius/xscripts/docs/util/functions/withGlobalOptions.md

    two options was given.
 Providing such a value for `demandOption` on one command but not the other will result in an assertion failure.

 3. Handles command grouping automatically.
-However, not that this function handles command grouping for you **only if you return an options object** and **only if you add options via said options object**.
+However, note that this function handles command grouping for you **only if you return an options object** and **only if you add options via said options object**.
 Specifically: calling `blackFlag.options(...)` within `customBuilder` will cause undefined behavior.
+This is enforced by intellisense.

 ## Type parameters